vikasl/front-end-web-100-starter/README.md

 It is a starter project that has WebPack installed, and the Babel loader, as well as loaders for CSS.

+It is configured to allow [TypeScript](http://www.typescriptlang.org/).
+It also is using [TSLint](https://palantir.github.io/tslint/), with the rules that we use for Angular development.

 ## Some Commands

 This project uses NPM scripts, configured in the `package.json` file.